MoatLab/FEMU/docs/tools/virtiofsd.rst

     Enable/disable extended attributes (xattr) on files and directories.
 The default is ``no_xattr``.

+  * posix_acl|no_posix_acl -
+    Enable/disable posix acl support.
+Posix ACLs are disabled by default.

+  * security_label|no_security_label -
+    Enable/disable security label support.
+Security labels are disabled by default.
+This will allow client to send a MAC label of file during file creation.
+Typically this is expected to be SELinux security label.
+Server will try to set that label on newly created file atomically wherever possible.

 .. option:: --socket-path=PATH

   Listen on vhost-user UNIX domain socket at PATH.